canuckbear/firmware-toolkit/board-support/single-board-computer/MILK-V-Duo/u-boot/files/install.u-boot-MILK-V-Duo.md

 ## u-boot installation

 The u-boot binary to install has been copied by this package to :
-/boot/u-boot/u-boot-MILK-V
+/boot/u-boot/u-boot-MILK-V-Duo

-This is a symlink to the current u-boot file stored at the same location in a file named u-boot-MILK-V.VERSION
+This is a symlink to the current u-boot file stored at the same location in a file named u-boot-MILK-V-Duo.VERSION

 u-boot binary has to be installed on the first sectors of the device used by the board to boot.
 This can be done by the following commands, assuming that :

 .
 The commands are run as root or using sudo ( that's the example)

 .
-The commands are run on the target board (MILK-V)
+The commands are run on the target board (MILK-V-Duo)

 # XXX check this depending on board
 # .
 Which means the /dev/mmcblk0 is the internal CF card used to boot